eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 You can also insert a code snippet by typing the name of the snippet in your code and clicking on the autocomplete text.

 The COBOL Language Support extension also supports user snippets.
 Add your custom snippets to the `COBOL.json` file in your user snippets folder.
+To access your user snippets file, select **File** - **Preferences** - **Configure Snippets** and select `COBOL.json` from the list.

 ### Smart Tab